Elizabethan era: Education

 Education would begin at home, where children were taught the basic etiquette of proper manners and respecting others.
 It was necessary for boys to attend grammar school, but girls were rarely allowed in any place of education other than petty schools, and then only with a restricted curriculum.
 Petty schools were for all children aged from 5 to 7 years of age.
-Only the most wealthy people allowed their daughters to be taught, and only at home.
+Only the wealthiest people allowed their daughters to be taught, and only at home.
 During this time, endowed schooling became available.
 This meant that even boys of very poor families were able to attend school if they were not needed to work at home, but only in a few localities were funds available to provide support as well as the necessary education scholarship.

 Boys from wealthy families were taught at home by a private tutor.
 When Henry VIII shut the monasteries he closed their schools.
 He refounded many former monastic schools—they are known as "King's schools" and are found all over England.
 During the reign of Edward VI many free grammar schools were set up to take in non-fee paying students.
 There were two universities in Tudor England: Oxford and Cambridge.
 Some boys went to university at the age of about 14.